Chemistry - Bachelor of Science

 3 Credits Weekly (3-0-0)

-Students will be introduced to pharmaceutical drug discovery and the pivotal role played by chemistry.
+This course will explore the history of molecules as medicine, the complexity of targeting disease in the human body, and the roles of academic research, government agencies, and pharmaceutical companies in the development of new drugs.
+Students will be introduced to the pharmaceutical drug discovery process and the pivotal role played by chemistry.
 The principles and processes involved in modern drug design and development are presented and, throughout, are emphasized by reference to compounds in current clinical usage.
-Particular emphasis is placed on cancer therapeutics and antiviral agents.
 Recent advances in the use of computational and combinatorial chemistry in drug design are discussed.
+Students can expect to gain a better understanding of how organic chemistry fits into this process, how drug design has evolved over time, and what areas hold the most potential for modern society.

 CHEM 372